-Changes to our IT systems over the next few weeks may cause delays in processing changes to Council Tax accounts, requests for Council Tax support and hardship schemes.
+Changes to our IT systems may cause delays in processing changes to Council Tax accounts, requests for Council Tax support and hardship schemes.

 We apologise for any inconvenience this may cause you.

 As the Coronavirus (COVID-19) outbreak continues, we all face the challenge of responding to the impact it’s having on our lives.
 We are here to support you through these difficult and unprecedented times.